UsernameDiana/TEST_GetStartedExercise_Triangles/README.md

  :white_check_mark: Have an IDE installed on your computer

- :white_check_mark: REad Black chap.
+ :white_check_mark: Read Black chap.
 3